-There was a bust for a few decades afterwards, but there is another boom on the rise which really started as far back as the late 1980′s.
-And this time, many of the coffee serving establishments are owned or run by Chinese, and there are now plantations that produce green coffee for domestic and export, and that continue to grow in area and output every year.
+There was a bust for a few decades afterward, but there is another boom on the rise which really started as far back as the late 1980s.
+And this time, many of the coffee serving establishments are owned or run by the Chinese, and there are now plantations that produce green coffee for domestic and export, and that continues to grow in area and output every year.

 Since coffee is still fairly new, the Chinese are going to need time to appreciate freshly roasted coffee.
-And since instant coffee is relatively cheap and easy to find, those are just more reasons for it’s popularity.
+And since instant coffee is relatively cheap and easy to find, those are just more reasons for its popularity.
 And don’t forget that tea is very cheap, is the national drink, and has been around for thousands of years; so coffee has a lot of competition in China.

 Starbucks in China by Kagemori.

-With regards to retail coffee, Starbucks had over 100 outlets in China in 2004, but now has over 400 locations, so the trend toward freshly roasted and brewed coffee is expected to continue it’s upward rise, even if instant coffee is still relegated to be prepared at home, complete with it’s 3-in-1 mix of freeze dried coffee, sugar, and cream.
+With regards to retail coffee, Starbucks had over 100 outlets in China in 2004 but now has over 400 locations, so the trend toward freshly roasted and brewed coffee is expected to continue its upward rise, even if instant coffee is still relegated to being prepared at home, complete with its 3-in-1 mix of freeze-dried coffee, sugar, and cream.

 In 1988, the Chinese government and the United Nations Development Program started a project to produce coffee in the Yunnan province.
 Along with Nestle, the coffee growing area grew and grew.
-The Yunnan province has a climate and condition similar to that of Indonesia and parts of South America, so in theory the quality coming out of this area should be quite high.
+The Yunnan province has a climate and condition similar to that of Indonesia and parts of South America, so in theory, the quality coming out of this area should be quite high.
 But they have had to fight things like quality control, and the “Dry Leaf” coffee virus.

 So what do the numbers look like?
-Total volume of coffee sales grew in China upwards of 90% from 1997 to 2003, and the numbers have continued a similar rise to the present.
+The total volume of coffee sales grew in China by upwards of 90% from 1997 to 2003, and the numbers have continued a similar rise to the present.
 Low green coffee prices around the world, resulted in lower retail coffee prices in China.
 This raised awareness about coffee, and in turn caused more investment interest in both local green coffee growing operations, as well as retail coffee shops and internet cafes.
 Couple that with admiration for anything considered Western (and therefore hip), and you can see why coffee is taking off.

-Could China of the future be the next Colombia of the 1970′s?
+Could China of the future be the next Colombia of the 1970s?
 A Chinese version of Juan Valdez?
 Who knows.
-But the fact that even small-time home roasters are getting their hands on green Chinese coffee (and enjoying it), tells us that China is capable of producing a decent clean tasting Arabica coffee bean, and the volume is there.
+But the fact that even small-time home roasters are getting their hands on green Chinese coffee (and enjoying it), tells us that China is capable of producing a decent clean-tasting Arabica coffee bean, and the volume is there.
 If they keep it up, in a few years we may see Chinese coffee viewed in the same light as the likes of Kona Coffee, Jamaican Blue Mountain, and maybe even Kopi Luwak.